sergiu123456789/No-code-low-code-ML/Vertex AI.md

 * **RMSE / MAE**: lower is better
 * **R²**: closer to 1 is better
 * **Residual plots**: watch for heteroskedasticity and outliers

+## 5) Deploy the model to an endpoint (for online predictions)

+## 6) Make predictions

+# Load new data

+## 7) Governance & Responsible AI notes

+This is a statistical estimate, not an admissions decision engine.

+Avoid using this in ways that could influence or gate real applications without human oversight.

+Monitor data drift (e.g., changing score distributions across years) and model bias (e.g., towards certain universities).

+Log predictions and evaluate periodically.

+## 8) Cost & cleanup

+Costs come from training, endpoint compute, storage, and optionally BigQuery.

+For dev/test, set a small training budget and delete endpoints when not in use.

+# Delete endpoint (and undeploy model)

+# (Optional) Delete model

+## 9) Troubleshooting tips

+Schema mismatch: ensure column names/types in CSV match training schema.

+Missing values: let AutoML handle, or impute before upload.

+Low R²: add more data, try feature interactions, consider custom models.

+Region mixups: use the same REGION everywhere (dataset, training, endpoint).